-SECTION.
-18. Private Sector Participation in the Recruitment and Placement of Filipino Seafarers - Pursuant to national development objectives and in order to harness and maximize the use of private sector resources and initiative in the development and implementation of a comprehensive employment program, the private sector shall participate in the recruitment and placement of Filipino seafarers.
-Locally and overseas; provided that such recruitment and placement procedures are consistent with the provisions stipulated under this Act and such other guidelines, rules and regulations as may be promulgated by the DOLE
+SEC.
+20. Private Sector Participation in the Recruitment and Placement of Filipino Seafarers.
+Pursuant to national development objectives and in order to harness and maximize the use of private sector resources and initiative in the development and implementation of a comprehensive employment program, the private sector shall participate in the recruitment and placement of Filipino seafarers, locally and overseas; Provided, That such recruitment and placement procedures are consistent with the provisions stipulated under this Act and such other guidelines, rules and regulations as may be promulgated by the DOLE.

-SECTION.
-19. Capitalization in the Recruitment and Placement Industry - individuals or corporations, partnership or entities applying for license or authority or renewal thereof shall be required a minimum capitalization and such other requirements as may be prescribed by DOLE.
+SEC.
+21. Capitalization in the Recruitment and Placement Industry.
+Individuals or corporations, partnerships or entities applying for license or authority or renewal thereof shall be required a minimum capitalization and such other requirements as may be prescribed by the DOLE.

-The same shall be obliged to pay such escrow deposits and surely bonds, in an amount and conditions as may be prescribed by the DOLE to guarantee compliance with all terms and conditions of the contract of employment and applicable laws.
+The same shall be obliged to pay such escrow deposits and surety bonds, in an amount and conditions as may be prescribed by the DOLE to guarantee compliance with all terms and conditions of the contract of employment and applicable laws.

-Individuals or corporations, partnerships or entities applying for license or authority or renewal thereof shall be required to pay the filing and registration fees as may be prescribed by DOLE.
+Individuals or corporations, partnerships or entities applying for license or authority or renewal thereof shall be required to pay the filing and registration fees as may be prescribed by the DOLE.

-SECTION.
-20. Non-Transferability of License - No license or authority shall be used directly or indirectly by any person other than the one in whose favor it was issued or at any place other than that stated in the license, nor may such license or authority be transferred, conveyed or assigned to any person or entity except under such guidelines as may be prescribed by the DOLE.
+SEC.
+22. Non-Transferability of License.
+No license or authority shall be used directly or indirectly by any person other than the one in whose favor it was issued or at any place other than that stated in the license, nor may such license or authority be transferred, conveyed or assigned to any person or entity except under such guidelines as may be prescribed by the DOLE.

-Any transfer of business address, appointment or designation of any agent or representative, including the establishment of additional offices anywhere shall acquire prior approval from the Secretary of the DOLE.
+Any transfer of business address, appointment or designation of any agent or representative, including the establishment of additional offices anywhere shall require prior approval from the Secretary of the DOLE.

-SECTION.
-21. Suspension and/or Cancellation of License or Authority - the Secretary of DOLE shall have the power to suspend or cancel and in both instance impose fine any license or authority of this act or of other applicable provisions of laws rules and regulations.
+SEC.
+23 Suspension and/or Cancellation of License or Authority.
+The Secretary of the DOLE shall have the power to suspend or cancel and in both instances impose fine any license or authority to recruit Filipino seafarers for overseas employment for violation of this Act or of other applicable provisions of laws, rules and regulations.

-SECTION.
-22. Persons and Entitles Prohibited from Engaging in Recruitment and Placement Industry - the following are prohibited from engaging directly or indirectly, in recruit and placement Industry:

-- 1. Any official or employees of DOLE,DFA and their attached agencies or other government agencies involved in the implementation of this act, or their relatives within the fourth civil degree of consanguinity or affinity; - 2.
-Persons and entitles engaged in the business of travel agency or engaged in business as sales agent or airline and/or shipping companies, or their offices, directors or partners.
+- SEC.
+24. Persons and Entities Prohibited from Engaging in Recruitment and Placement Industry.
+The following are prohibited from engaging, directly or indirectly, in recruitment and placement industry: - a) Any official or employee of the DOLE, DFA and their attached agencies or other government agencies involved in the implementation of this act, or their relatives within the fourth civil degree of consanguinity or affinity; - b) Persons and entities engaged in the business of travel agency or engaged in business as sales agent or airline and/or shipping companies, or their offices, directors or partners.

-B. Recruitment Placement Policies
+B. Recruitment and Placement Policies